sirreal/html-api-debugger/html-api-debugger/readme.txt

 * Replace wp-api-fetch script dependency with native fetch.
 * Improve error messages.
 * Display templates consistently between DOM and HTML API trees.
+* Use "qualified" names.
+SVG and MathML tags and attributes have some specialized casing.